IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** we can continuously monitor and improve the chatbot's performance.

 **Acceptance Criteria:**
-Given a chatbot response is displayed,
+Given a chatbot response,
-When the user views the response,
+When the user clicks "Thumbs Up" or "Thumbs Down", Then the frontend sends a request to `POST /api/v1/feedback`.
-Then "Thumbs Up" and "Thumbs Down" buttons are displayed next to the response.
-And clicking either button sends feedback (response ID, feedback type) to the backend.
-And the feedback is stored in the Supabase database.
+And the feedback is stored in the `feedback` table (defined in `app/db/models.py`).
+And the UI updates to thank the user.

 **Prerequisites:** Story 2.4, Story 1.6
-**Technical Notes:** Create a new API endpoint (`/api/feedback`) and a table in Supabase for feedback.
-The feedback buttons should appear directly below each chatbot response that is eligible for feedback.
+**Technical Notes:**
+- Create `components/FeedbackButtons.tsx`.
+- Create `backend/app/api/v1/feedback.py`.

 ### Story 4.3: Implement Ambiguous Query Suggestion